tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_2.md

 Notebook).
 ```

-## Practice 8
+### Practice 8
-Save the first and second column of test_file.gz in folder2 as a DataFrame then save it as yourname_test_split.csv and put it in `/home/yourgroupfolder`.
+Save the first and second columns of test_file.gz in folder2 as a DataFrame then save it as yourname_test_split.csv and put it in `/home/yourgroupfolder`.

 :::{tip}
 :class: margin